zymebalanz/cordova-plugin-opentok/docs/README.md

 </table>

-## Gotcha!
+## Important Notes!

-Since the video View is a native UIView on top of the phoneGap's web view, moving the 'object' DOM will have no effect on the video.
+Since the video View is a native UIView on top of the Cordova's web view, moving the 'object' DOM will have no effect on the video.
 To update Video position, call this function:

 ```
 OT.updateViews()